CSYE-6225-shalom/webapp/README.md

 - Python 3.8 or higher
 - `pip`
-- PostgreSQL.
-(Create a sample Database and note down the credentials)
+- PostgreSQL
 - Virtual Environment is used to build the app locally
 - Postman

+### Setting Up PostgreSQL Database

+- Install PostgreSQL (for MacOS) - https://www.postgresql.org/download/macosx/
+- Once installed locally, make sure the server is configured & RUNNING.
+- Create a database and note down the connection credentials and database details.

 ### Installation